cosmoproject/cosmoproject.github.io/bela.md

 ### Good programming practices for Bela

-Programming for real-time systems requires a few considerations that you normally don't have to think about.
-First of all, prints should always be avoided unless you're debugging.
+ In a real-time audio system like Bela, accessing other hardware than the audio device (eg. printing to console, reading writing to harddisk etc..) should be avoided (although it is sometimes required during debugging).
 In Csound printing and other console messages can be suppressed by adding ```-m0d``` to the ```<CsOptions>``` section.
 Loading files from disk should also be avoided (for instance loading audio files with ```diskin2```), but should rather be loaded into memory with function table generators.
 Using ```reinit``` to re-initialize i-rate variables should also be avoided if possible as it can cause a mode switch which normally leads to a drop-out.

-TODO: put in examples code for loading audio to ftable

-### What's next?

-- Scopes: for now only scope channel is implemented
-- More examples: we aim to develop more interesting examples of how to use Csound on Bela in the future

 #### Projects made with Csound and Bela

 ##### Alex saxophone (COSMO)
+Based on the effects collection in the COSMO library, Alex built a  Tenor-Saxophone with integrated Live-Electronics.
+Inside the bell of the instrument he mounted a Bela board, with speaker and microphone, all powered by a regular phone charger power-bank.
+On the Bela board, a Csound-Patch is running that processes his playing in realtime, either by adding modulation effects or by sampling parts of this playing.
+The structure of the 12 minute performance was chosen by an algorithm, which randlomly picks voice samples with instructions out of three categories (tempo, dynamics, tonal material).
+Verbal instructions such as "Fast, loud, three tones!" give cues to the player but are also played back to the audience.
+Furthermore, this setup allows the performer to move freely on stage, as all live-electronics is inside the saxophone.
+A full version of a performance at the Linux Audio Conference 2018 can be found [here](https://homepage.univie.ac.at/alex.hofmann/general/2018/10/29/LAC2018_VID.html).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/C_6mvbx8esQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ##### Electroacoustic guitar (COSMO)